 What Is a Vape Pen?

-Vape pens are portable, battery-operated devices that vaporize substances like marijuana and nicotine.
+Vape pens are portable, battery-operated devices that vaporize substances like cannabis and nicotine.
 Also referred to as vaporizers, vape pens are discreet and often refillable, making them a popular option for many users.
 They’re also versatile and customizable, offering appealing options for both experienced users and those who haven’t smoked before.

 Vape pens offer the following benefits: